ethereum-optimism/supersim/examples/contests/README.md

 ## Improvements

 1. In order to place bets, the account must have an ETH balance on the contests chain.
-We can further expand on interop capabilities by allowing the account to place a bet on any chain they have ETH, leveraging the SuperchainWETH contract for the crosschain transfer.
+We can further expand on interop capabilities by allowing the account to place a bet on any chain they have ETH, leveraging the SuperchainETHBridge contract for the crosschain transfer.